-The most efficient method to review and match your local address list to the Census Bureau's Address List is to copy the address file onto a computer hard drive or a network server in a useable format.
+The most efficient method to review and match your address list to the Census Bureau's Address List is to copy the address file onto a computer hard drive or a network server in a useable format.
 You must first ensure the protection of the Census Bureau's Title 13, U.S.C. address information including your Census Bureau computer-readable address file, all address list paper copies, and maps (including copies) containing structure points.
 (Structure points will be displayed on the address list and maps, where applicable, for the Feedback phase of the program.)
 For detailed information see Appendix A, Confidentiality and Security Guidelines.

-The LUCA liaison must restrict access to confidential Census address information to only those individuals who have signed the Confidentiality Agreement.
-This includes all reviewers and anyone with access to Title 13 materials (See Appendix A for the terms of the Confidentiality and Security Guidelines).
+The LUCA state liaison must restrict access to confidential Census address information to only those individuals who have signed the Confidentiality Agreement.
+This includes all reviewers and anyone with access to LUCA materials.
 If you need to add additional reviewers during your LUCA review, a blank Confidentiality Agreement Form is included in Appendix B. Be sure additional reviewers have read and understand the Confidentiality and Security Guidelines, Appendix A, before signing and returning the Confidentiality Agreement Form to the Census Bureau.